christacaggiano/celfie/README.md

 To run many parallel replicates on a SGE or UGE cluster configuration, see run_real_data.sh `qsub run_real_data.sh`

+### Figures

+Jupyter notebooks to reproduce figures and statistical analyses for the final version of this manuscript can be found in `paper_figures` directory.

 ## Contact
 For any questions with this code, please contact christa@g.ucla.edu